What exactly is heroin?

 Overdose is a dangerous and deadly consequence of heroin use.
-A large dose of heroin depresses heart rate and breathing to such an extent that a user cannot survive without medical help.
+A large dose of heroin depresses heart rate and breathing so that a user cannot survive without medical help.

 Naloxone is an opioid receptor antagonist medication that can eliminate all signs of opioid intoxication to reverse an opioid overdose.

-Because of the huge increase in overdose deaths from prescription opioid abuse, there has been greater demand for opioid overdose prevention services.
-Naloxone that can be used by non-medical personnel has been shown to be cost-effective and save lives, for example a Naloxone hand-held auto-injector called Evzio, which rapidly delivers a single dose of Naloxone into the muscle or under the skin, buying time until medical assistance can arrive.
-Since Evzio can be used by family members or caregivers, it greatly expands access to Naloxone.
+The enormous increase in overdose deaths from prescription opioid abuse increased the demand for opioid overdose prevention services.
+Naloxone is a product that allows non-medical personnel (family to save the life of an addict.
+Naloxone’s hand-held auto-injector called Evzio delivers a single dose of Naloxone into the muscle or under the skin of a person that overdosed.
+Thus, it buys time until medical assistance can arrive.
+In addition, since family members or caregivers can use Evzio, it dramatically expands access to Naloxone.

 Please use these figures as a guide only: